It’s too easy to waste money when it comes to advertising on Facebook.

-In this article, we’ll go over some ways that you can maximize your return on investment (ROI) with Facebook advertising.
+In this article, we’ll go over some ways that you can lower your Facebook CPM and maximize your return with Facebook advertising.

-If you’re brand, spanking new to the digital marketing scene, you might be unfamiliar with the acronym “CPM.”
+If you’re brand new to the digital marketing scene, you might be unfamiliar with the acronym “CPM.”
 It stands for “cost per 1,000 impressions.”

 That’s right.
 The “M” in the acronym is really a Roman numeral.

 Almost all online advertising platforms provide reports that show your CPM.
-It’s one of the ways that you gauge the effectiveness of your campaign.
+It’s one of the ways to gauge the effectiveness of your campaign.

-Clearly, the lower your CPM the better your ROI.
+The lower your CPM, the better your ROI.

 Now, let’s look at some ways to get that Facebook CPM as low as possible.